Are you living within your means? Do you want to start living frugally? Kickstart saving money with these 20 essential frugal living tips!

 - I hit a parking pole with my car

-- In the store, I buy poor quality products because I decided to buy it in 5 minutes
+- In the store, I buy poor-quality products because I decided to buy them in 5 minutes

 - I am bumping over things on my way out, and more.